Find Local Contractors

 Suspended Acoustical Ceilings: Installation Tutorial for Sound Control or to Hide a Popcorn Ceiling

 This article is a step by step guide to laying out and installing a suspended acoustical grid ceiling.
-It explains nailing up the wall angle (molding), installing hanger wires and the grid, leveling the grid and installing the ceiling tiles.
+It explains nailing up the wall angle (molding), installing hanger wires and the grid, leveling the grid, and installing the ceiling tiles.
+I realize that there is a lot of detail here, but I was a ceiling mechanic (installer) for over 20 years and I want you to get this DIY project right the first time.

 Why indeed?
 A suspended grid ceiling, otherwise known as an acoustical ceiling, can be a great improvement in some areas of your home.
-For example, if you’re remodeling your basement or turning it into a game room, a grid ceiling is easy to install and allows you to take advantage of can lights or florescent light fixtures that sit right in the grid.
+For example, if you’re remodeling your basement or turning it into a game room or a man cave with a tiki bar, a grid ceiling is easy to install and allows you to take advantage of can lights or florescent light fixtures that sit right in the grid.

 • 16 oz. straight-claw hammer